-- Research suggests that using substances early in life can be directly linked to addiction later in life (NIDA, 2020). - Adolescent brains are not developed enough to understand how substance use can affect their brain and body development (NIDA, 2020).
+- Research suggests that using substances early in life can be directly linked to addiction later in life (NIDA, 2020). - Adolescents are often not mature enough to understand how substance use can affect their brain and body development (NIDA, 2020).

 BIOLOGICAL FACTORS